videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remove-participant.md

 ## 3. Using Rest API

-- You can also remove the particular participant from the meeting [using the REST API](/api-reference/realtime-communication/remove-participant).
+- You can also remove a particular participant from the meeting [using the REST API](/api-reference/realtime-communication/remove-participant).
-- To use this method, you should have the `sessionId` of the meeting and `participantId` of the participant who is supposed to be removed.
+- To employ this method, you need the `sessionId` of the meeting and the `participantId` of the individual you intend to remove.

 ## API Reference